official-Tushar/ShareNest/README.md

 - Build connections through a secure request system
 - Communicate seamlessly with matched roommates
 - Make informed decisions based on comprehensive profiles
+- Filter profiles of the location where you are moving to

 ---